CDSecurity/audits/README.md

 Portfolio of our smart contract security findings as a team.

-Please feel free to reach us out on Twitter if you have any questions or requests for a security audit of your project:
+Please feel free to reach us on Twitter if you have any questions or requests for a security audit of your project:

 Twitter - [@chrisdior.eth](https://twitter.com/chrisdior777) or [@ddimitrovv22](https://twitter.com/ddimitrovv22)